-Semester course that can be taken in either semester (15 credits at NQF level 5).
+Semester course that can be taken in either semester (NOF level 5, 15 credits).

 Entrance requirements: It is taken during the fourth year of the pharmacy degree where students are required to interact, during their Community Experience Programme, with speakers of isiXhosa in Grahamstown and in other communities where isiXhosa is spoken.